-This amended proposal is in line with those objectives and further reinforces the rights of patients.
+Lastly, this amended proposal further reinforces the rights of patients.
 In particular, the marketing authorisation holders will have the obligation, and no longer the possibility, to make available certain information, such as the labelling and the package leaflet.

 3. Commission opinion on the amendments adopted by the European Parliament: